 Some of this is normal; the ‘baby blues’ typically start within a few days of birth and last for a week or two.
 Feeling emotional, teary and tired during this time is entirely normal.
 However, if the feelings are more intense, or last beyond the first few weeks of giving birth, you should think about consulting your doctor.
 Strong feelings of despair, anxiety, or anger, an unwillingness to eat, or interact with your new baby and general lethargy, can be a sign of postnatal depression (PND).
 The good news is that with support and help, PND can be managed.

 During these first few days, make sure you are getting sleep (accept that your regular sleeping patterns may be disrupted for the foreseeable future, but do rest when you can), eating enough, and overall, being gentle with yourself.
 These first few days are part of the incredible bonding process that began the moment your baby was born.
 To ensure that this early bond is strong, make sure you get the support you need to stay happy and (relatively) rested during the early weeks of recovery.

 Feeding your baby

-Fortunately, there are lots of resources to help moms get underway.
-If you have questions about breastfeeding, you can ask the healthcare provider who helped deliver your baby for a referral to a lactation consultant or some other form of breastfeeding counseling.
-Keep in mind that both you and your baby are learning a new skill, so like riding a bike, it’s going to take practice!
+Fortunately, there are a lot of resources to help support new mothers.
+If you are struggling, or have questions about breastfeeding, your obstetrician or midwife should be able to refer you to a lactation consultant.
+These are professionally trained health workers that specialise in helping mothers with all aspects of breastfeeding.
+If it does seem particularly challenging, remember that both you and your baby are learning a new skill, so like riding a bike, it is probably going to take practice!

 Powered by Bundoo®